Veteran Corps of Artillery: 21st century

-As noted in its web site, the current mission of the VCASNY is to "preserve the military heritage of the State of New York and to support military activities in the State of New York upon request".
-The VCASNY today serves primarily as a ceremonial unit, and during the course of its drill year, is invited to participate in numerous New York City parades, civic and patriotic events.
-Independently or in association with traditional veterans organizations, the VCASNY also serves as honor guard and provides firing parties for military funerals, military anniversaries and other events of military interest.
+As noted in its web site, the current mission of the corps is to "preserve the military heritage of the State of New York and to support military activities in the State of New York upon request".
+The corps today serves primarily as a ceremonial unit, and during the course of its drill year, is invited to participate in numerous New York City parades, civic and patriotic events.
+Independently or in association with traditional veterans organizations, the corps also serves as honor guard and provides firing parties for military funerals, military anniversaries and other events of military interest.
 Drills and practice are held in several locations such as the 7th Regiment Armory, Jamaica Armory in Jamaica, Queens, and Camp Smith.
-Their drill season begins in October with the Columbus Day Parade, and ends with the VCASNY "4th of July" salute to the nation.
-Here they render an artillery salute from its Firing Battery of 75mm pack howitzers.
-This practice began on July 4, 1794, when the VCASNY fired its first Federal Artillery Salute from the Battery in New York City in celebration of U.S. Independence.
+Their drill season begins in October with the Columbus Day Parade, and ends with the corps "4th of July" salute to the nation.
+Here they render an artillery salute from its salute battery of 75 mm pack howitzers.
+This practice began on July 4, 1794, when the corps fired its first Federal Artillery Salute from the Battery in New York City in celebration of U.S. Independence.
 Other events that they participate in during the drill year include: